muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Yeaa there was no danger of that..
-Reps were toast, thanks to W low approval ratings.

-"But the invasion could be a gamble in the case of a McCain Presidency"

----

-He didn't really roll the dice for 2008 Georgia invasion; W approval was in the shitter, end of term - on the way out.
-Iraq invasion aftermath was looking grim.
-And on top, financial crisis, recession was starting..
-In this env W promises NATO membership to Georgia and Ukraine and boom!
-Georgia invasion.
-Pute got u when u were down, calculated a response would not be forthcoming.
-It worked.

-"Putin Loves to Roll the Dice.
-Ukraine Is His Biggest Gamble Yet."

----

 Hey cld be heating pipes, they make weird ass sounds. 'mericans are not used to such creaky buildings